-5. It often takes months of treatment before you know whether Rogaine works for you, or if it’s been a complete waste of your time.
+5. It often takes months of treatment before you know whether Rogaine works for you, or if it’s been a complete waste of your time, effort and money.

-6. If it does work, you'll have to keep using it for life, during which time, any mild Rogaine side effects you have could accumulate and develop into something more serious.
+6. If it does work, you'll have to keep using it for life, during which time, any mild or moderate side effects you experience could accumulate and develop into something more serious.

-Speaking of which, here are the remaining, most serious, potential side effects of Rogaine:
+Speaking of which, here are the remaining, and most serious, side effects of Rogaine:

-Or you could discover that you have an allergy to minoxidil or one of the other ingredients (which includes alcohol and propylene glycol).
+For example, you might overdose from the recommended daily amount.
+Or you could discover that you have an allergy to minoxidil or one of the other ingredients (which include alcohol and propylene glycol).

-Some Rogaine side effects are more common than others of course - a dry, flaky, itchy scalp being the most likely, and an allergic reaction (which can create some of the more serious side effects) the least.
+Some side effects of Rogaine are more common than others of course.
+A dry, flaky, itchy scalp being the most likely, and an allergic reaction (which can create some of the more serious side effects) the least.

-Obviously it goes without saying that you would need to contact your doctor urgently if you notice any of these side effects.
+Obviously it goes without saying that you would need to contact your doctor urgently if you experience any serious symptoms.